julienba/clofana/README.md

 ## How to use it

-Download the jar and run it with:
+Download the jar in the [github release](https://github.com/julienba/clofana/releases) and run it with:
 ```
 env 'PROM_URL=your_prometheus_url' 'PROM_USER=your_prometheus_user' 'PROM_PASSWORD=your_prometheus_password'  java -jar clofana.jar